vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 - Ability to participate in online learning communities like Kaggle.
 - Ability to travel with less language stress

-A challenge that many learners face is that they don't have many opportunities to interact with nativee english speakers.
+A challenge that many learners face is that they don't have the opportunity to interact with nativee english speakers.

 E-Bot is a virtual english speaking friend that helps deaf and hearing learners practice english through casual conversation - supporting them with corrections, translated responses and spoken responses.
 It’s ideal for shy english learners and those who don’t have english speaking friends to practice with.